tombye/trexit/_posts/2017-10-31-next-stop-Italy.markdown

 - Viareggio
 - Lucca

-Ventimiglia seems to be the station all journeys to Italy go through - at least from the very south of France.
-There are no border checks.
+Ventimiglia seems to be the station through which all journeys from the very south of France to Italy go.
+There aren't any border checks.
 You just switch trains.

 ## Fun facts